-The First World War (1914-1918) brought about major social and cultural changes that continue to intigrue historians and literary critics.
+The First World War (1914-1918) brought about major social and cultural changes that continue to intrigue historians and literary critics.
 This ongoing fascination is especially evident as we mark the 100-year anniversary of the war, and it is even more culturally pervasive in the UK than in the US.
 Contemporary British novelist Pat Barker is among those writers still haunted by the "Great War," as it was called for many years after its end.
-Her Regeneration trilogy engages many of the themes that emerge in early twentieth-century memior, poetry, and fiction about the war.
+Her Regeneration trilogy engages many of the themes that emerge in early twentieth-century memoir, poetry, and fiction about the war.
 We will read the first and last novel in Barker's acclaimed trilogy as well as literature from various genres written by those who lived through the war, including two classic memoirs: one written by a soldier, and one written by a volunteer nurse.
-Throughout the course, we will consider how Victorian and Edwaridan values -- espeically those concerning patriotism, nationality, ethnicity, gender, sexuality, and class -- were questioned and transformed by a generation dramatically altered by a war frequently associated with an epic loss of innocence.
-"The unprecendeted and everyday horrors of the war led those who witnessed them to question the basic vlalues of Western civilization," asserts the WSU webpage associated with the university centenary commemoration of WWI.
+Throughout the course, we will consider how Victorian and Edwardian values—especially those concerning patriotism, nationality, ethnicity, gender, sexuality, and class—were questioned and transformed by a generation dramatically altered by a war frequently associated with an epic loss of innocence.
+"The unprecedented and everyday horrors of the war led those who witnessed them to question the basic values of Western civilization," asserts the WSU webpage associated with the university centenary commemoration of WWI.

-Every student enrolled in the course is expected to attend at least one event connnected to Wright State's year-long commemoration of the 100th anniversay of the First World War: "A Long, Long Way: Echoes of the Great War."
+Every student enrolled in the course is expected to attend at least one event connected to Wright State's year-long commemoration of the 100th anniversary of the First World War: "A Long, Long Way: Echoes of the Great War."
 For details about CELIA-sponsored events, see wright.edu/WWI.
 (UH 2010 satisfies the Arts/Humanities Element in the Core curriculum.)